New Methods for Handling Singular Sample Covariance Matrices: Hybrid Method

 Thus and Next $V_{\sigma}^T W^+ V_{\sigma} =\sum_{l=1}^p (d_{\sigma(l)} \mathbf{1}_{\sigma(l) \in [n]})^{+}$ is still a diagonal matrix where for $1\le i \le m$

 Therefore $\tilde K_{\theta,m,p}$ is also diagonal and

 For $1\le i \le n$, For $n+1 \le i \le m$, $(\tilde K_{\theta,m,p})_{ii}=0$. \end{proof}

 Obtaining a close form expression for Equation \eqref{eq:ewens2} in the general case seems to be much more challenging.
-However, we are able to give an inductive formula for non-negative definite matrix $K$, with the help of a result of Kurmayya and Sivakumar's result \cite{KS}.
+However, we are able to obtain an inductive formula with the help of a result of Kurmayya and Sivakumar's result \cite{KS}.